kribo852/upgraded-engine/README.md

 # upgraded-engine
-A project that simulates time of a workflow.
+A project that simulates time of a workflow, like in a factory or a process with multiple steps.

-Uses java reactive streams to do the simulation.

-To do next: work-item router, that can send work-items to one of many subscribers.
+To route output work-items, add a list with several handover coworkers to a coworker.

+To count items for a finish condition, use a counter.

-To run use ./gradlew run
+To run the example, use ./gradlew run

+An example of a flow as a graph:

+A -> B
+B -> C

+C -> D
+C -> E
+C -> F

+D -> Counter
+E -> Counter
+F -> Counter